akash2v/SpotFix/Readme.md

 # SpotFix - Issue Reporting App

 SpotFix is a responsive web application that allows users to report issues and earn points for their contributions.
-This project was created for Hack Heist 2025.
+This project is created by Akash Vishwakarma

 ## Features